chicio/chicio.github.io/_posts/2017-06-14-swift-closure-demystifying-autoclosure-escaping.md

 }
 ```

 You can download the complete example [here](https://drive.google.com/open?id=0Bx4GYUTmBfaJdUsyYWRlU1BnTVk "autoclosure example link").
-So basically, no if, no switch, only :heart: for `@autoclosure` and `@escaping` :heart_eyes:.
+So basically: no if, no switch, only :heart: for `@autoclosure` and `@escaping` :heart_eyes:.